 The art of communication

-After an aircraft accident, there is a vast array of stakeholders needing and demanding information.
+After an aircraft accident, there are several stakeholders needing and demanding information.
 First and foremost, one must make sure those directly affected get news first, but there are also other parties involved including the media, government agencies, customers and employees.

 Communication and family support are important factors in how an airlines’s reputation is affected after a tragic event.
 An honest leader speaking early and frankly can save a brand’s image, while on the other hand trying to hide the truth (in the old days an often-used strategy was to paint over the logo of a crashed airline) or not taking care of the victims can result in a backlash that can last for years.
 A recent example is Boeing, which for a long time declined to comment on its problems with the 737 MAX aircraft.